Skip to main content

 The connection attempt or callback completed with an error and needs to be retried.

-Why Connectors Are a Separate Module
+Why Connectors Are Separate From Developer Apps

 eshopOS already contains developer OAuth and public API tooling.
 That tooling is for outside applications calling into eshopOS.